Do You Need PayPal to Sell on eBay? PLUS 3 Great Alternatives to eBay!

-If you're concerned about giving eBay access to your bank account, don't be because eBay has chosen Adyen Payments for its new payment system.
+But you don't need to be concerned about giving eBay access to your bank account because eBay has chosen Adyen Payments for its new payment system.

 This is one of the most popular payment gateway platforms on the market.
 It already supplies payment systems for other huge companies like Booking.com, Uber, and Spotify, and it has a great reputation for security.

 Obviously, giving eBay access to your bank account means that they'll be able to freely take their fees out of your account.
 Make sure you check that the fees you are charged add up and challenge them with Customer Service if not.